ddrcode/teensy_6502_bridge/README.md

    1. Read the 7-byte response from the serial port
    1. In case of write operation (pin 34 was low in the first half-cycle) - read the value from data pins and save in the memory.

+Note that the bridge drives the CPU data pins only during the high clock phase of read cycles - like a real memory's output enable gated with `RW/` and `PHI2`.
+For the entire low phase (and for write cycles) the data bus is released, so the bus turnaround gap between transactions is physically real and observable on the bench.

 ## Working with other CPUs from the 6502 family

 This project is meant to work specifically with W65C02 CPU.
 The main reason